ejboettcher/container-landscape/Singularity/README.md

 * can import docker containers
 * supports any scheduler
 * supports GPU
+* lots of documentation on using singularity containers on HPC

 ## Container technology used
 Custom, likely utilizes LXC with some custom tweaks (uses primarily namespaces)